 Keep this gift in mind as an inexpensive option for those end of the school year teacher gifts as well.
 Something handmade, pretty, and useful always makes a nice gift for those teachers who work so hard with our children.
-Did I mention that it is inexpensive and easy to make ?
-It is also a great way to reuse empty jam jars or canning jars you have at home.
+It also makes a great simple and inexpensive hostess gift to bring along with you to any holiday parties you may be attending.

 Moisturizing Kitchen Hand Scrub

 Olive oil moisturizes, lemon freshens and is especially good for removing onion and garlic odors from the skin, and the sugar/salt combo exfoliates dry skin and renews the appearance of your hands.

 - zest of 1 extra large lemon (or other citrus)

 Combine all ingredients in a bowl and mix well.
 If you would like a slightly stronger fragrance, add the lemon essential oil.
 Spoon into a pretty jar, tighten the lid.
 Wipe any spills or drips from the outside of the jar.
 Alternatively, you can use orange or lime zest for a different fresh citrus smell.